MetaCenterCloudPuppet/cesnet-kerberos/README.markdown

         principals => [$princ],
       }

-      kerberos_policy{'default':
+      kerberos::policy{'default':
         ensure     => 'present',
         minlength  => 6,
         history    => 2,
         maxlife    => '365 days 0:00:00',
       }

-      kerberos_policy{'default_host':
+      kerberos::policy{'default_host':
         ensure     => 'present',
         minlength  => 8,
       }
     }

-Note: all principals and keytab needs to be specified.
+Note: as seen int the example: all principals and keytab needs to be specified.

 <a name="usage"></a>
 ##Usage